 Course fee: €1,495 (the full amount is payable before course commencement)

-Certification as a Personal Insolvency Practitioner requires completion of the requisite modules and successful completion of a two-hour written examination (50%) and two assignments (25% each).
+Assessment will consist of a two-hour written examination (50%) and two assignments (25% each).

 ISI Debt Solutions